 The profit tax law has been amended and came in to force starting from 1 January 2019, valid for the fiscal year 2019.
 Mainly changes relate to spreading the non- deductable expenses category, changes on the tax treatment of the depreciation and changes in the transfer pricing provisions.
 Referring the non- deductable expenses, the bonus expenses (payments) above the maximum base for calculation and payment of social contributions will be treated as non- deductable expense.
 The depreciation expense is treated as tax deductable, if the expense is calculated within the statutory prescribed depreciation rates and rules.
 These rates and rules are defined in the Guidelines for depreciation which was enacted the end of 2019 with application as of 1 January 2019.
 Calculated depreciation expense above tax allowable amount is treated as non-deductable amount in the Annual Profit Tax Return.
 In addition, at the end of 2019 Profit Tax law was amended, allowing companies to use Tax credit in the future periods up to the amount of depreciation treated as non-deductable amount in the previous tax periods.
 These amendments affected tax asset base for Deferred tax calculation (see note 10).
-For the part of the changes regarding transfer pricing the Company has obligation to report for transfer pricing for 2019 latest by 30 September 2020.
+For the part of the changes regarding transfer pricing the Company has obligation to submit transfer pricing report latest by 30 September each year.

 Up to now the tax authorities had carried out a full-scope tax audits at the Company for 2005 and the years preceding.
 Additionally, audit of personal income tax was carried out by the tax authorities for the period 1 January 2005 to 31 March 2006.
 During 2010 there was tax audit conducted by the Public revenue office for Profit tax for the period 2005 - 2009, as well as, withholding tax for years 2007 and 2008.
 In addition, in 2011 the Public revenue office conducted tax audit for withholding tax for 2010 and tax audit over certain service contracts from transfer pricing perspective.
-In 2012 the Public revenue office conducted specific tax audit for VAT for August 2012 for the Company.
 In 2012 the Public revenue office carried out a tax audit in the Company for Profit tax for the years 2005-2011, as well as tax audit for VAT for 2005-2009.
-During 2016 and 2017 Public revenue office conducted tax audit for Profit tax for period 2013-2015.
+During 2016 and 2017 Public revenue office conducted tax audit for Profit tax for Profit tax for Profit tax for the years 2005-2011.